-Foundations will reimburse up to \$125.00, plus tax and delivery, for flowers sent to employees of the University and their immediate family members for hospitalizations and funerals.
-Immediate family is defined as the parent, spouse, parent of spouse, child, spouse of child, brother, spouse of brother, sister, spouse of sister, grandparent, great-grandparent, grandchild, great-grandchild, or legal guardian of either the employee or employee's spouse.
+Foundations will reimburse up to \$150.00, plus tax and delivery, for flowers sent to employees of the University and their immediate family members for hospitalizations and funerals.
+Immediate family, for purposes of flowers, is defined as the parent, spouse, parent of spouse, child, spouse of child, brother, spouse of brother, sister, spouse of sister, grandparent, great-grandparent, grandchild, or legal guardian of either the employee or employee's spouse.